Garbage Disposal Installation in San Tan Valley, AZ

 What Is a Garbage Disposal, and Why Does Installation Matter?

 A garbage disposal is a motorized appliance installed under your kitchen sink that grinds food waste into small particles, allowing it to flow safely through your plumbing system.
-It's not a trash can.
-Most people in San Tan Valley understand that much, but the line between what you can and can't grind — bones, celery stalks, pasta, grease — gets blurry fast.
-The disposal itself typically runs on 1/3 to 1 horsepower, depending on the model, and needs a dedicated 15 or 20-amp circuit to operate safely.
+Indeed, it's not a trash can.
+Generally, most people in San Tan Valley understand that much, but the line between what you can and can't grind — bones, celery stalks, pasta, grease — gets blurry fast.
+The typically runs on 1/3 to 1 horsepower, depending on the model, and needs a dedicated 15 or 20-amp circuit to operate safely.

 Why San Tan Valley Homeowners Need to Know About Disposal Installation